Criminal (Britney Spears song): Chart performance

-Following the release of Femme Fatale, "Criminal" reached number fifty-one on South Korea's Gaon international chart, due to digital sales.
+Following the release of Femme Fatale, "Criminal" reached number fifty-one on South Korea's Circle foreign chart, due to digital sales.
 On September 26, 2011, the song debuted at number forty on the US Billboard Pop Songs.
 On the chart issue of November 19, 2011, it peaked at number nineteen.
 Promotion for the single release was minimal, with no live performances either on TV or on the Femme Fatale Tour.
 To date, the song has never been performed live.
 On October 5, 2011, "Criminal" entered on the Bubbling Under Hot 100 Singles chart at number twenty-one.
 Two weeks later, it debuted on the Hot 100 at number ninety-two, due to sales of 12,000 digital units.
 It then rose to a new peak of fifty-five.
 According to Nielsen Soundscan, "Criminal" has sold over 279,000 digital units in the United States as of June 2012.
 The song also entered Canadian Hot 100 at number eighty-three, reaching a new peak of sixty-three a week later and eventually peaking at sixteen.
 In Brazil, the song was a huge chart hit, peaking at number one on the Brasil Hot 100 Airplay and Brasil Hot Pop Songs charts.
 "Criminal" also achieved moderate success in Europe, reaching the top-twenty in Slovakia, Czech Republic, Finland and France, and the top-forty in Switzerland, Sweden, Denmark, and both regions of Belgium.